grails/grails-database-migration/README.md

 **master** Version of the plugin compatible with Grails 3 and Hibernate 5.

 **2.x**.
-Version of the plugin compatible with Grails 3 and Hiberante 4.
+Version of the plugin compatible with Grails 3 and Hibernate 4.

 **1.x** There is a 1.x branch for on-going maintenance of 1.x versions of the plugin compatible with Grails 2.